Our Work

 The Solution

-SSG led stakeholder engagement with nine state agencies and 95 public participants to develop and refine the list of potential actions.
-SSG then modeled two scenarios sharing a core set of 23 common actions, plus 12 additional actions unique to each pathway: an Electrification Scenario and a Hybrid Scenario incorporating alternative fuel options.
+SSG led stakeholder engagement with nine state agencies and 95 public participants to develop and refine a list of potential emission reduction actions.
+The actions were modeled in two scenarios: Electrification and Hybrid (which incorporated alternative fuel options).
+23 of the actions were the same in the scenarios while 12 actions were unique to each..
 The analysis went beyond traditional least-cost methods, to quantify health, equity, and jobs co-benefits for each action to help decision-makers weigh the full value of Oregon’s climate investments.

 The Outcome